 There may be cumulative impacts on wetland losses with WIS 23 impacts considered in this LS SEIS.
-According to WDNR records using aerial photography, there are about 109,600 acres of wetlands in Fond du Lac and Sheboygan Counties.
-Table 4.0-7 illustrates the wetland losses associated with each WIS 23 alternative, and their percentage of the total wetlands in Fond du Lac and Sheboygan counties.
+According to WDNR records using aerial photography, there are about 109,600 acres of wetlands in Fond du Lac and Sheboygan counties.
+Table 4.0-7 illustrates the wetland losses associated with each WIS 23 alternative and improvements associated with corridor preservation, if implemented, and their percentage of the total wetlands in Fond du Lac and Sheboygan counties.